 It’s still considered a hazardous beach though, so it’s essential to always stay between the flags when going for a swim.

 6. Curra Moors South

-Retrace your steps back to that junction where you can make a left turn to complete the southern section of the Curra Moors Loop Track.
+Retrace your steps back to that junction, where you can turn left to complete the southern section of the Curra Moors Loop Track.